Volume 22, Issue 3 (September 2024) Iranian Rehabilitation Journal 2024, 22(3): 485-498 | Back to browse issues page

 XML Print

-1- Department of Speech Therapy, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran.
+1- Department of Speech Therapy, School of Rehabilitation Sciences, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran.

 2- Department of Speech Therapy, School of Rehabilitation Sciences, Isfahan University of Medical Sciences, Isfahan, Iran.

-3- Department of Psychology, School of Psychology and Educational Sciences, Central Tehran Branch, Islamic Azad University, Tehran, Iran.
+3- Department of Psychology, Faculty of Psychology and Educational Sciences, Central Tehran Branch, Islamic Azad University, Tehran, Iran.

-Conclusions: Dysphagia and dysphonia were prevalent among COVID-19 patients.
-Early evaluation is necessitated for timely and efficient intervention to avoid further complications.
+Discussion: Dysphagia and dysphonia were prevalent among COVID-19 patients and more common in older patients.
+Early evaluation is required for timely and efficient intervention to avoid further complications and to progress their QoL.

 Article type: Original Research Articles | Subject: Speech therapy